santiabo/santiabo/README.md

 ### Hi there 👋
  My name is Santiago and I'm a passionate software developer from Argentina.

-- 🔭 I’m currently working on my resume.
-Using Node.js, React, Redux, StyledComponents, mySQL and sequelize.
+- 🔭 Take a look at my first personal project [OUR-CV](https://github.com/santiabo/OUR-CV)
 - 🌱 & learning a lot new skills.
 - Here is a little [Weather app](https://weather-app-rosy.vercel.app/) I made using a free wheater API.